robojones/command-server/README.md

 ## Example

-This example shows, how a client and a server can be connected using self-signed certificates.
+This example shows how a client and a server can be connected using self-signed certificates.

 For some help on how to generate self-signed certificates [see this comment](https://github.com/nodejs/help/issues/253#issuecomment-242425636).